ibm-cloud-docs/text-to-speech/voices.md

 ```
 {: codeblock}

 The attributes of the additional `customization` field provide information such as the GUID, name, language, and description of the custom voice model.
-They also show the service credentials of the model's owner, the date and time at which the model was created, and the date and time of its last modification.
+They also show the credentials of the model's owner, the date and time at which the model was created, and the date and time of its last modification.